 This morning we wake up early for a highlight of the tour - a game drive in Kruger National Park, the largest park in South Africa, where all of the 'Big Five' game animals can be found.
 Here we pursue antelope and track herds of elephant that make this huge wilderness their home - catch a glimpse of a leopard as it stalks its prey, or enjoy the thrill of viewing a lion from close range.
 We enjoy lunch in Kruger National Park before re-boarding the train at Komatipoort.

-This morning we enjoy the scenic drive down the coast to Knysna, famed for its picturesque setting on the shores of a large estuary.
-Here we take a ferry out to the Featherbed Nature Reserve, accompanied by knowledgeable guides.
+This morning, we enjoy the scenic drive down the coast to Knysa, famed for its picturesque setting on the shores of a large estuary.
+Here we take a terry out to the Geatherbed Nature Reserve, accompanied by knowledgeable guides.
 Reboarding the train, we travel through the magnificent scenery on the famous 'Garden Route' to Riversdale.

-Our last day on board the Pride of Africa takes us to the beautiful city of Cape Town, set against the backdrop of Table Mountain.
+Our last day on board the Pride of Africa takes us through the wild scenery of the Cape Fold Mountains before the final leg of our journey to the beautiful city of Cape Town, set against the backdrop of Table Mountain.
+South Africa's cultural capital is one of the most vibrant destinations in Africa, and features some incredible architecture, including the Italian Renaissance-style City Hall, completed in 1905.
 Here we check into the 5-Star Radisson Blu Waterfront Hotel, overlooking the Atlantic Ocean.

 We journey to Cape Point and the Cape of Good Hope via the stunning Chapman's Peak coastal drive.
 At Cape Point we take the Flying Dutchman funicular railway up to a vantage point, where we enjoy inspiring views.

-Today is spent at leisure before we transfer this evening to the airport for our flight back to London Heathrow (via Johannesburg), arriving into Heathrow on Day 16.
+Today is spent at leisure before we transfer this evening to the airport for our flight back to London Heathrow, arriving into Heathrow on Day 17.

 Please note that while every departure of this tour will feature the same excursions, the order may differ from that shown above.